Hurricane Hugo: North Carolina

+Virginia

 Parts of Southwest Virginia were also impacted by the core of strong winds associated with Hugo, which passed through the state as a tropical storm.
 Bath and Bland counties registered 81-mph (130 km/h) gusts; these were the fastest gusts measured in Virginia in connection with the passing storm.
 As was the case in North Carolina, the winds downed numerous trees, causing widespread power outages and structural damage.
 Their arboreal debris obstructed hundreds of roads.
 Sporadic damage from Hugo occurred as far east as Interstate 95.
 The damage toll in Virginia was approximately $60 million, with over $40 million incurred in Carroll and Grayson County, Virginia counties; six people were killed statewide.

 While Hugo's quick traversal of the Southeastern U.S. enlarged the area of inland wind damage, it also attenuated rainfall totals; rainfall was relatively light for a storm of Hugo's size.
 In southwestern Virginia and western North Carolina, the topography of the Appalachian Mountains led to a localized area of heavier rainfalls, resulting in 6 in rainfall totals.
 While Hugo's rainfall was not sufficient to cause major river flooding in North Carolina, minor flooding impacted mountainous areas north and east of Asheville and highways in seven counties.
 A nursing home in Boone, North Carolina, was evacuated following a flash flood.
 In Burnsville, North Carolina, flooding prompted the evacuation of 79 prisoners.
 Rainfall totals of 1–4 in occurred throughout southwestern Virginia, with a maximum of 6.5 in in Hillsville, Virginia.
 Some low-lying areas and streams flooded, including the New and Roanoke rivers; flooding along the South Fork of the Roanoke forced about 60 people to evacuate.